-If a provider renders the same service to the same beneficiary on the same day more than once, the provider should submit the claim as one service rather than two services.
-For example, a provider may render 60 minutes of recovery services in the morning and an additional 30 minutes of recovery services in the evening to the same beneficiary.
+If a provider renders the same service to the same member on the same day more than once, the provider should submit the claim as one service rather than two services.
+For example, a provider may render 60 minutes of recovery services in the morning and an additional 30 minutes of recovery services in the evening to the same member.
 In this particular scenario, the county would submit one claim for 90 minutes of recovery services.

-5.2.13 Claiming for Interpretation, Health Behavior Intervention, and Interactive Complexity Sign language or oral interpretation (T1013), Interactive Complexity (90785), and health behavior intervention (codes 96170 and 96171) occur along with another service, such as counseling.
+5.2.13 Claiming for Interpretation, Health Behavior Intervention, and Interactive Complexity oral interpreter to provide counseling to a patient who needs sign language or interpretive services.

+Sign language or oral interpretation (T1013), Interactive Complexity (90785), and health behavior intervention (codes 96170 and 96171) occur along with another service, such as counseling.
 These codes must be submitted on the same claim as the primary service.
-DMC eligible providers can submit claims for interpretation (T1013) when they use an oral interpreter to provide counseling to a patient who needs sign language or interpretive services.
+DMC eligible providers can submit claims for interpretation (T1013) when they use an